AnsaSaeed/AnsaSaeed/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Odoo
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Django.